Ths2-9Y-LqJt6/fobber/README.md

 # Use

-The assumption is that you're going to use the three fields we use and that the "color" will be an HTML color, possibly two separated by a comma.
+The assumption is that you're going to use the three fields we use and that the `color` will be an HTML color, possibly two separated by a comma.
 Have something do a `POST` with the values you defined in `$requiredVars`.
 Have a device, we use a Raspberry Pi attached to big TV, show this web page.
 Enjoy!

-You can get consume the JSON feed of events externally by simply doing a `GET` request to `/ajax.php`.
+If you have another use of the events on an external system, you access JSON feed of events by doing a `GET` request to `/ajax.php`.

 ## Development